Minimax Hypothesis Testing for the Bradley-Terry-Luce Model: Proofs of Upper Bounds

 Taking $\ell^2(\pi^{-1})$ norm on both sides and using the triangle inequality gives

 It is straightforward to verify that

-where $\sigma_2(M)$ denotes the second largest singular value of $M$ and the last equality follows since $\sqrt{\pi}$ is both the left and right top singular vector of the DTM $\Pi^{1/2} S\Pi^{-1/2}$.
-Thus, rearranging the terms in the above inequality establishes the statement of \cref{lem:PertubationOfPi}. $ $
+where $\sigma_2(M)$ denotes the second-largest singular value of $M$, and the last equality follows since $\sqrt{\pi}$ is both the left and right top singular vector of the DTM $\Pi^{1/2} S\Pi^{-1/2}$ \cite[Proposition 2.2]{makur2019}.
+Thus, rearranging the terms in the above inequality establishes the statement of \cref{lem:PertubationOfPi}. \end{proof}

 We would like to emphasize the distinction between our proof above and the approach adopted in \cite[Theorem 8]{Chenetal2019} for proving a similar result, and elucidate the proof in \cite{Chenetal2019}.
 In transitioning from \cref{onetotwo} to \cref{similar1}, the authors in \cite{Chenetal2019} utilize the $\ell^2(\pi)$ norm, as opposed to the $\ell^2(\pi^{-1})$ norm.
 Specifically, they bound the final term on the right-hand side as follows